Jonathan2251/lbt/_sources/lib.rst.txt

 Compiler-rt/lib/builtins provides functions for basic operations such as +, -,
 \*, /, ... on type of float or double and for conversion between float and integer, or on type of over 32-bit.
-The compiler-rt/lib/builtins/README.txt [#builtins-README]_ includes the dependent functions the whole builtins called.
+The compiler-rt/lib/builtins/README.txt [#builtins-README]_ includes the dependent functions that the whole builtins called.
 The dependent functions is a small part of libm listed in compier-rt/lib/builtins/int_math.h [#builtins-int_math]_ .